Leon-LCC/Leon-LCC/README.md

 <h3>Acknowledgement :white_check_mark: </h3>

 The style of this profile is borrowed from my friend [Frank](https://swh00tw.vercel.app).
-Check out his repo and see some cool stuff he built.
+Check out his repo to see some cool stuff he built.